bjrara/bjrara.com/source/_posts/Nginx-as-website-keeper.md

 In this case, a zone named "session_limit" would keep all the requests by key $cookie_token in a 10 megabyte shared memory, and an average request processing rate for this zone cannot exceed 30 request per second.

-Under location / , we introduce lua scripts to make more intelligent strategies:
+Under `location /` , we introduce lua scripts to make more intelligent strategies:

-Here, we add a new token with ip address and a random number from 0-999999 encrypted by md5 to visitors' session.
+Here, we add a new token with ip address and a random number from 0-999999 encrypted by MD5 to visitors' session.
 Line `limit_req zone=session_limit burst=50 nodelay;` states if the requests rate exceeds the rate configured for **session_limit**, their processing will be terminated such that requests are processed at a defined rate.

 ```javascript
 location / {